- GDP (PPP):

 - Inflation (CPI):

-São Tomé and Príncipe’s economic freedom score is 48.8, making its economy the 157th freest in the 2014 Index.
-Its score has increased by 0.8 point from last year, with improvements in freedom from corruption, labor freedom, monetary freedom, and trade freedom largely offset by a significant deterioration in the control of government spending.
-São Tomé and Príncipe is ranked 38th out of 46 countries in the Sub-Saharan Africa region, and its score is below the world and regional averages.
+São Tomé and Príncipe’s economic freedom score is 61.5, making its economy the 74th freest in the 2023 Index.
+Its score has increased by 1.2 points from last year.
+São Tomé and Príncipe is ranked 4th out of 47 countries in the Sub-Saharan Africa region, and its overall score is above the world and regional averages.

 Institutional weaknesses continue to limit the country’s overall economic freedom.
 The judicial system’s lack of capacity to defend property rights effectively undermines prospects for long-term sustainable economic development.
 A lack of commitment to open-market policies discourages the emergence of a more dynamic private sector.

 This former Portuguese colony gained its independence in 1975, but democratic reforms were not instituted until the late 1980s.
 Evaristo Carvalho won the presidency in 2016 in a runoff election that was marred by accusations of irregularities and boycotted by incumbent President Manuel Pinto da Costa.
 Opposition leader Carlos Vila Nova won the presidency in a second round of voting in September 2021.
 Cocoa production, an economic mainstay, has declined in recent years because of drought and mismanagement, but there is potential for tourism.
 The country is seeking to develop oil fields in the Gulf of Guinea jointly with Nigeria.

 The overall rule of law is relatively well respected in São Tomé and Príncipe.
 The country’s property rights score is below the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.